hiccup444/RawriisSTT/docs/steamvr.md

 1. Launch RawriisSTT.
 2. Launch SteamVR (headset connection is optional).
 3. Open **Settings → Hotkeys** in RawriisSTT.
-4. Click **Open SteamVR Bindings** - this opens the SteamVR binding editor in your browser.
+4. Click **Open SteamVR Bindings** - this opens the SteamVR binding editor in your browser. (or open it manually through steam)
 5. In the binding editor, click **Show Other Apps** at the bottom of the app list.
 6. Find **RawriisSTT** and click on it.
 7. Assign your preferred controller button to the **Push-to-Talk** action.